On this page we want to keep you updated on how we look after the land that we own.

 We are responsible for maintaining trees on our communal land, to ensure that they do not pose a health and safety risk to members of the public.
-There are three ways in which we may treat a tree; pollarding, crown lifting or felling.
+Our policy is to protect our existing trees wherever possible so that works are only carried out if a tree is dead, dying, diseased, dangerous, likely to cause damage to property or is inappropriately located.
+You can read our tree policy here.

 We will only treat trees within our customer's gardens that are deemed a health and safety risk, or that are causing damage to property.
 We may charge our tenant for any work we undertake.

 As a Selwood Housing customer, if you are concerned about a tree on our land, or within your garden please let us know using the form below.

 If you have any questions about our grounds maintenance service, please send us your question via the form below or call us on 01225 715 715.